Black hole -- galaxy scaling relations in FIRE: the importance of black hole location and mergers: Additional Analysis

-Our post-processing analysis of 34 high-resolution \textsc{ {MassiveFIRE}} simulations gives similar results with post-processing and on-the-fly calculations of \cite{Angles-Alcazar+17b} (\Cref{fig:DAA vs our PP}).
-In this paper we choose $10^4 M_\odot$ seed mass that is slightly smaller than what is chosen in \cite{Angles-Alcazar+17b}; $10^4 M_\odot/\rm h$.
+Our post-processing analysis of 34 high-resolution \textsc{ {MassiveFIRE}} simulations gives similar results with post-processing (PP) and on-the-fly (OTF) calculations of \cite{Angles-Alcazar+17c} (\Cref{fig:DAA vs our PP}).
+In this paper, we choose $10^4 M_\odot$ seed mass that is slightly smaller than what is chosen in \cite{Angles-Alcazar+17c}; $10^4 M_\odot/\rm h$.

+\Cref{fig:fbulge for MAX} shows the bulge mass to total stellar mass ratio of the sample regarding the \Cref{fig:mstar vs mbh scaling relation}.
+In general, the galaxies in our sample are marginally disk dominated, even at high redshift.
+This finding makes the GTDA model suitable for modelling the SMBH growth in \textsc{ {MassiveFIRE}} galaxies.

 \bsp